 They suit any decor, cast a flattering pink light, and cost no more than any other table light.
 They’re certainly more attractive than a negative ion generator, and free from side-effects.

-If your Himalayan salt lamp helps your breathing or improves your mood, that’s fantastic; if you experience no benefits, then you’ve still got a stylish lamp for your coffee table.
+If your Himalayan salt lamp helps your breathing or improves your mood, that’s fantastic; if you experience no benefits, then you’ve still got a stylish lamp for on your coffee table.

 3. They are ideal for late evening use